Yikez978/r2d2/README.md

 The found devices can be whitelisted or blacklisted to indicate that they have been previously investigated and their status determined.

+Originally run from a command prompt and produced text output for import into a spreadsheet, now has a web front end.

 ##Setup
+The previous r2d2.pl has been split into smaller, more focused scripts. d1s2.pl pulls the DHCP leases. sweeper.pl scans the layer two network the device is in. fingerprinter.pl checks the ports, Active directory status, and netBIOS over TCP/IP info.

 Edit r2d2.pl to:
 * define the DHCP server(s) to poll.
 * define the AD domain controllers and domain which house the computer elements.